rayonlabs/G.O.D/docs/scoring_system.md

 - **Both**: Participated in both tournament types (weighted by `TOURNAMENT_TEXT_WEIGHT` and `TOURNAMENT_IMAGE_WEIGHT`)

 ### Legacy Miners
-Miners who do regular tasks but don't participate in tournaments.
+Miners who do real time tasks separate from the tournaments.
 They're classified by their task completion history over the past 7 days - what proportion of their tasks were text vs image (see [`get_weekly_task_participation_data`](../validator/db/sql/tournaments.py)).

 ## Tournament Performance Tracking